 The number of applications we receive varies from year to year.

 Yes.
-Wayne Law’s full-time program is ranked 105th, while our part-time program is ranked 36th.
+In the 2015 rankings, Wayne Law is ranked 87th.
+Our part-time program is ranked 42nd.

 Yes.
 Wayne Law became fully accredited in 1937.
 Wayne Law is reviewed every seven years by the American Bar Association – the same schedule for regular site visits as every other law school.
 The LL.M. program has been approved by the American Bar Association.

 Wayne Law integrates LL.M. students into the Law School and permits them to take courses offered to J.D. students.
 In the U.S. law program a few introductory courses are offered exclusively to foreign law students.
 In general you will have wonderful opportunities to learn alongside American J.D. law students in your classes, adding another dimension to your legal education in the United States.